How to Fix Missing Media and Corrupt Files in Family Tree Maker?

 The tool Deployment Image Servicing and Management, or DISM, has the ability to bypass the System File Checker because the SFC relies exclusively on the replacement file held in the cache.
 However, if they are likewise corrupted, the SFC protocol will fail.
 This is when the DISM comes into play, downloading the essential files from the Windows Update servers to service the Windows image file.

 Check health, ScanHealth, and RestoreHealth are the three commands that must be run in the order listed above.
-CheckHealth is a simple scan that does not resolve the issue, but ScanHelth is an advanced scan that detects deeply embedded problems.
+CheckHealth is a simple scan that does not resolve the issue, but ScanHealth is an advanced scan that detects deeply embedded problems.
 The command RestoreHealth would start the process of resolving the problems.

 Step 1 – CheckHealth Command:-